alecazam/kram/kram-profile/README.md

 ----------------

 TODO:
-* Fix document support, so can double click and have app open files
+* Fix document support, so can double click and have app open files. readFromURL like kramv.
-* Support binary Perfetto traces
+* Support binary Perfetto traces.
+Test with Google sample code.
 * Fixup "Source" tags in clang json to use filename (no extension) from detail field
 * Tie in with the excellent ClangBuildAnalyzer tool
 * Scale specific traces to a single duration.
 That way the next file comes in at that scale.
+* Move away from Catapult json to own binary format.
+Can then translate to json or use the Perfetto SDK to convert to protobufs.
+*
+* Find start/end time of each json files.
+* Add sort by duration
-* Preserve timeline duration across traces
+* Preserve timeline duration across traces.

 ----------------

 #Profilers

 Cpu Profilers.
 See for more details